Diabetes 4 Disability Services

 The D4D strategy

-EdHealth has a suite of customisable services they combine to create a Diabetes 4 Disability (D4D) solution.
-The aim is to build the capacity of the NDIS participant, and their circle of support, to improve their abilities in diabetes care and support.
-We identify the disability barriers and create a solution to enable them to increase their capacity to care for their diabetes, for better health.
-In other words, we focus on the disability side of a person’s diabetes care to enable the NDIS participant to put the recommendations by their health services into action.
+EdHealth has a suite of customisable services we combine to create a person’s Diabetes 4 Disability (D4D) solution.
+The aim is to build the capacity of the NDIS participant, and their circle of support, to improve their diabetes care and support.
+We identify the disability barriers and create solutions to increase their capacity to care for their diabetes, for better health.
+In other words, we focus on the disability side of a person’s diabetes care to enable the NDIS participant to put their health professional recommendations into action.

-EdHealth Australia’s Credentialled Diabetes Educators choose and customise D4D services/resources, from our suite of nine, to maximise the capacity of their circle of support to actively involve the person in their diabetes care.
-These services are layered around the individual, for a comprehensive approach to their support – known as the D4D solution.
+EdHealth Australia’s Registered Nurse Credentialled Diabetes Educators choose and customise D4D services/resources, from a suite of nine, to maximise their circle of support’s capacity to actively involve the person in their diabetes care.
+These services are layered around the individual, for a comprehensive approach to their support.
+The system we design is known as the D4D solution.

 - acquired brain injury